Robert Dudley Edwards: Academic career

 In University College Dublin, Edwards was auditor of the Literary and Historical Society, gained a first-class degree in history in 1929 followed by a first class master's degree in 1931 with the National University of Ireland prize.
 He carried out postgraduate work at the University of London and earned his PhD in 1933 at the Institute for Historical Research, published in 1935 as Church and State in Tudor Ireland.
 His supervisor at the Institute was Canon Claude Jenkins, who later became Regius Professor of Ecclesiastical History at Oxford University.
 In collaboration with Theo Moody he founded the Irish Historical Society in 1936, and its journal Irish Historical Studies was first published in 1938.
 With colleagues, he was responsible for Ireland joining the Comité International des Sciences Historiques in August 1938, at its last meeting before World War II.

 In 1937 he was awarded a DLitt by the National University of Ireland and in 1939 was appointed to a statutory lectureship in Modern Irish History at University College Dublin.
 He succeeded Mary Hayden to the Chair of Modern Irish History in 1944, which he held until he retired in 1979.
 His contribution to the discipline of History in Ireland was substantial, and included the setting up of University College Dublin Archives Department, now part of the School of History and Archives.

 The introduction to David Edwards's book Age of Atrocity records how the leading Irish history journal, Irish Historical Studies (edited by Dudley Edwards and T. W. Moody), for the first half-century and more of its existence, systematically avoided the theme of violence, killing and atrocity during the 16th and 17th centuries.

+During his tenure as Chair of Modern History, Dudley Edwards is alleged to have sexually harassed assistant lecturer Miriam Daly until her father visited the department and threatened him with a gun.